-Version 3.0 is now available for MAC OS X, Windows and Linux (NEW)!
+Version 4.0 of MINX is now available for MAC OS X, Windows and Linux.

 MP4 animation of MISR's view of overlapping smoke plumes and towering pyro-cumulus clouds.
 Drag the animation handle back and forth to view the nine camera angle images.
 Go to Smoke Plume Example to see MINX height retrieval results.